typoman/fontgadgets/README.md

     return glyph.contours == () and glyph.anchors == () and glyph.components == ()
 ```

 Now glyph object has a new property.
-Because the function that was define had only one argument, the `glyph` object:
+Because the function that was defined had only one argument, the `glyph` object:
 ```
 >>> glyph.isEmpty
 True
 ```

-You can also define a method that can be more efficent if the code is performance heavy.
+You can also define a method that can be more efficient if the code is performance heavy.
 Note that the argument types should be immutable (e.g. int, str, etc.):
 ```py
 from fontGadgets.tools import fontCachedMethod from drawBot import BezierPath